EFFECTIVE April 9, 2021

 Notice and Choice

 When acting as a data processor within the meaning of GDPR, Lighthouse reserves the right to process personal information on behalf of and under the direction of Lighthouse’s clients without providing notice to individuals or data protection authorities to the extent permitted by the Privacy Shield Principles.
-When collecting data in the EU and/or Switzerland, Lighthouse acts on behalf of and under the direction of Lighthouse’s clients, to collect only data relevant to the litigation or other matter at hand.
+When collecting data in the EU, UK, and/or Switzerland, Lighthouse acts on behalf of and under the direction of Lighthouse’s clients, to collect only data relevant to the litigation or other matter at hand.
 Individuals and business entities from which Lighthouse collects data are provided with information regarding the purpose for which data is being collected, how it will be used and the type of non-agent third parties, if any, to which Lighthouse discloses personal information.
 These individuals or entities are also provided with information about the choices and means offered by Lighthouse for limiting the use or disclosure of their personal data.

 Limits on Disclosure and Transfer